-While Claire and Jin began speaking animatedly with each other, Olive took the opportunity to slink away from them.
+While Claire and Jin began speaking animatedly with one other, Olive took the opportunity to slink away from them.
 He managed to get Trystan to follow suit and held his sister’s small hand tightly as they looped around the hallways.
-Olive separated from Trystan in the residential halls and slipped into the small bedroom he had been provided for his stay.
+Olive separated from Trystan in the residential halls and slipped into the small bedroom he’d been provided for his stay.

 As soon as he heard Trystan’s step recede from behind the doorway, he whipped around and gripped his sister’s shoulders tightly.
 He searched her face.

 “W-What’s wrong, Ollie?” she stammered, worry creasing her brow.

 “Lavi…” Olive began after a second of hesitation.
 “Why did you want me to… stay away from Jin?
 How long were you watching?”

 “I just have a bad feeling about her,” Lavi murmured.
 “That’s all… she doesn’t seem like a good person.”

 Olive studied her, tightening his grip.
 “I… when you were… in Ophiuchus… for the saint candidate ceremony… did you…” He realized he didn’t even have a full grasp on what he wanted to ask her but managed, “A couple months ago… you said something about a ‘syzygy’ when I first started getting synchronized with the others.
 What did you mean?
 ‘The pulse of syzygy.’”

 “Huh?
 Did I say that?”
 Lavi questioned, cocking her head.
 “I don’t remember ever saying that.”
 She peered into his face.
 “You don’t believe me?
 Everything’s really fuzzy, Ollie.
 I’m sorry but I don’t remember ever saying that—really.
 I was just so excited that we were talking to other people.
 You know I don’t pay attention to some of the things I say…”